ernestang98/game-of-thrones/README.md

 ## Notes

-- Game repository is incomplete as I am unable to push the full source code to github due to file size restrictions (entire project size ~10GB).
+- Game repository is incomplete as full source code cannot be pushed to github due to file size restrictions (entire project size ~10GB).